Drill Sergeant of the Year

 The first DSOY competition was held in 1969 for the active component.
 In 1972, the competition included the reserve component.
 The Advanced Individual Training (AIT) Platoon Sergeant Program came into existence in 2007 to replace Drill Sergeants at AIT, with the first PSOY competition held in 2009 and the last competition held in 2017.

 Local DSOY competitions are held at the four Army Training Centers (ATC) for the active component Drill Sergeants.
-The Reserve component holds separate competitions for the 95th Training Division at Fort Sill and for the 98th Training Division at Fort Benning.
+The Reserve Component holds separate competitions for the 95th Training Division at Fort Sill, OK, and for the 98th Training Division at Fort Moore, GA.
 Winners from the active and reserve components go on to represent their post/component at the Army-level event.

 The Events